mendhak/waveshare-epaper-display/README.md

     sudo apt-get install

-## Start the script
+## Run the script

+Modify the `env.sh` file and put your DarkSky API key in there.

-Run `./run.sh` which should query OpenWeatherMap and create a png, then display the png on screen.
+Run `./run.sh` which should query DarkSky and create a png, then display the png on screen.